104 N Trinity, Decatur TX 76234 (940) 627-4427

 Understanding a seller’s reasons for moving could work to your advantage during

-more motivated to sell than someone who is still shopping for a new home.
-A vacant
+be more motivated to sell than someone who is still shopping for a new home.
+A

-house, or a house that has been on the market for several months and has been
+vacant house, or a house that has been on the market for several months and has

-reduced in price, could also provide the opportunity for lucrative negotiations.
+been reduced in price, could also provide the opportunity for lucrative

 #15 Keep it impersonal